delvinsalman/SearchEngine/README.md

 # SearchEngine
 A image and video search engine powered by an API.
 Developed using Javascript.
+It uses a unique system to generate new images and videos at any time, making it useful for users.
+In which the images and videos displayed on this site are of high quality.
+Simply type a word into the search bar to find hundreds of images based on that search.

 # Site Link: